 Weekdays with CAT

-- Utilise your time and resources well.
+- Utilize your time and resources well.
 Start by fixing your work timings and work schedule so that you can plan things around it.

 - Whenever you take tea/coffee breaks, utilize them for preparing for sections like VARC/QA.
 Try to read something during that time.
 Keep a book handy with you which have reading comprehension passages.
 Time yourself and finish reading passages and the subsequent questions under it.
 Even if you take a 10 minute break, it means you can attempt at least 1 RC.